 - Installation of a security or fire suppression system

-- Any amenity items, such as a fireplace or pool
+- Any amenity items, like a fireplace or pool, that are present

-When seeking a quote, be prepared to answer questions like these and others about the home and rental income.
+When seeking a quote, be prepared to answer questions about those factors and other questions about the home and rental income.

-There are steps you can take which may help reduce the cost of your premium on your rental property.
+There are steps you can take that may help reduce the cost of your premium on your rental property.
+These include:

-- Install smoke detectors and a fire suppression system: Most providers will ask if you have one and consider your answer when developing the quote
+- Installing smoke detectors and fire suppression systems.
+Most providers will ask if you have one installed and take your answer into consideration when developing the quote.

-- Make sure fire extinguishers are updated and well-placed: While this may not impact your premium, a well-placed fire extinguisher can go a long way toward preventing a claim
+- Ensuring the fire extinguishers are updated and well-placed.
+While this may not have any impact on your premium, a well-placed fire extinguisher can go a long way toward preventing a claim.

-- Install a security system, and consider a monitoring service: Theft and vandalism are usually named perils in a landlord’s policy; while the security system doesn’t universally prevent crime, it may deter some from breaking in or vandalizing the property if cameras are present
+- Installing a security system and considering a monitoring service.
+Theft and vandalism are usually named perils in a landlord’s policy.
+While the security system does not universally prevent crime, it may deter some from breaking in or vandalizing the property if cameras are present.

 Rental Property Insurance Coverage

-Rental property insurance coverage is important if you own condos or an apartment building.
-It matters because landlord insurance provides coverage in multiple ways.
+Rental property insurance, or landlord insurance, isn’t only for homes.
+If you own condos or even an apartment building, this coverage is essential.
+It matters because landlord insurance provides coverage for you in multiple ways:

-- Property damage: Your property is insured if it’s damaged by wind, hail, fire, or other named perils
+- Property damage: Your property is insured in the event that it is damaged by wind, hail, fire, or other named perils.

-- Liability: Along with property coverage, landlord insurance includes liability; if you fail to fix a leaky toilet and a tenant or guest slips and falls on the water and is injured, you could be liable for their medical bills
+- Liability: Along with property coverage, landlord insurance includes liability.
+If you fail to fix a leaky toilet and a tenant or guest slips and falls on the water and is injured, you could be found liable for their medical bills.

-- Legal fees: Some policies cover legal fees to help you evict a troublesome tenant
+- Legal fees: Some policies come with coverage for legal fees to help you with evicting a troublesome tenant.

-- Rental income: If you lose rental income because the property needs to be repaired, rental income can supplement the loss
+- Rental income: If you are losing rental income because the property needs to be repaired, rental income can supplement the loss.

-Most providers will have three different types of landlord policies available: DP-1, DP-2, and DP-3.
-The DP stands for Dwelling Policy, and the numbers correspond to varying levels of coverage, with DP-1 being the most basic and DP-3 being the most comprehensive but usually the most expensive.
+Most providers will have three different types of landlord policies available.
+These are DP-1, DP-2, and DP-3.
+DP stands for Dwelling Policy, and the numbers correspond to different levels of coverage—with DP-1 being the most basic and DP-3 being the most comprehensive but usually the most expensive.

-This is a broad overview.
-The actual coverage and what isn’t covered depends on the policy you select and its named perils, definitions, and exclusions.
-With an agent or broker, review which policy and coverage are best for your business needs.
+This is a broad overview—what is covered depends on the policy you select and its named perils, definitions, and exclusions.
+We recommend reviewing which policy and coverages are best for your business needs with an agent or a broker.

-The type of policy you’ll want, as well as the level of coverage, is going to depend on your business.
-The limits, coverage, and cost will differ if you own a condo unit or an apartment building.
+When it’s time to purchase landlord insurance, remember that the type of policy you’ll want, as well as the level of coverage, is going to depend on your business.
+Follow these tips for finding the right policy:

-- Get multiple quotes from different carriers before purchasing a policy.
+- Get multiple quotes from different carriers to compare pricing and options before purchasing a policy.